MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/virtual-dc/restore-virtualized-domain-controller.md

 - If your system has a valid system state data backup from before the failure, you can restore it using the Active Directory-compatible backup utility you used to create the backup within the tombstone lifetime.
 The default tombstone lifetime is 180 days, you should back up your DCs regularly and at least every 90 days.
 For more information about determining tombstone lifetimes, see [Determine the tombstone lifetime for the forest](/previous-versions/windows/it-pro/windows-server-2003/cc784932(v=ws.10)).

 - If you have a working copy of the VHD file but no system state backup, you can remove the existing VM and restore it using a previous copy of the VHD.
-Make sure to start the VM in DSRM, then configure the registry property as described in [Restoring a system state backup](#restoring-a-system-state-backup).
+Make sure to start the VM in DSRM, then configure the registry property as described in [Restore a system state backup](#restore-a-system-state-backup).
 After that, restart the DC in normal mode.

 ## Determine the best way to back up your DC